ip4-team/ionwatcherbot/README.md

 IonWatcherBot is a simple [Telegram bot](https://core.telegram.org/bots) which, when connected to a Torrent Server via network, is able to fetch information about runs in progress and send it to trusted users, without exposing the Torrent Server itself outside the network.

-IonWatcherBot is currently in **early alpha version**, having decent basic functionality but needing a few quick fixes about the following limitations:
+IonWatcherBot is currently in **early alpha version**, having basic functionality but needing improvements about the following limitations:

 * it does not yet use the Torrent Server API;
 * it only connects to one Ion Torrent server;